UNL puts six academic programs on the chopping block amid $27 million budget shortfall

 Six academic programs are proposed for elimination for a total savings of $7.7 million.

-Academic Program | Savings | Reasoning |
+| Academic Program | Savings | Reasoning |

-Earth and Atmospheric Sciences | $1,850,000 | The proposed plan would eliminate the academic department and all programs.
-This includes the BS in Meteorology & Climatology, the BS in Geology, the MS in Earth and Atmospheric Sciences, the PhD in Earth and Atmospheric Sciences, and all of the associated undergraduate and graduate minors.
-Budget reductions will be achieved through the elimination of positions (12 FTE).
-High-performing faculty from the department may qualify for rehire within other UNL units to preserve educational pathways and research expertise. |
+| Earth and Atmospheric Sciences | $1,850,000 | The academic department and all programs will be eliminated.
+This includes the BS in Meteorology and Climatology, the BS in Geology, the MS in Earth and Atmospheric Sciences, the PhD in Earth and Atmospheric Sciences, and the associated graduate minors.
+A portion of state-funding will be retained to strategically support faculty whose teaching, research, and service align with the needs and priorities of Nebraska.
+Select courses supporting federal requirements for meteorology careers, and the undergraduate minors in meteorology and geology will continue to be offered.
+Bachelor's degrees in Geology are offered at the University of Nebraska at Omaha.
+Budget reductions will be achieved through the elimination of positions (13 FTE).
+Note: The APC recommended against this elimination. |

-Textiles, Merchandising, and Fashion Design | $1,450,000 | The proposed plan would eliminate the academic department and degree programs.
-This includes the bachelor's degree, master's degree, PhD in Human Sciences with a specialization in TMFD, the associated undergraduate and graduate minors, and the Quilt Studies Graduate Certificate.
-Budget reductions will be achieved through the elimination of positions (11 FTE). |
+| Textiles, Merchandising, and Fashion Design | $1,450,000 | The academic department and degree programs will be eliminated.
+This includes the bachelor’s degree, master’s degree and PhD in Human Sciences with a specialization in TMFD, the associated undergraduate and graduate minors, and the Quilt Studies Graduate Certificate.
+The International Quilt Museum is not funded by this department and will not be impacted.
+Budget reductions will be achieved through the elimination of positions (11 FTE).
+Note: The APC supported the recommendation to make this elimination. |

 To further the plan, four academic departments are proposed for realignment into two new schools for a total savings of $2 million.

-Department | Savings | Reasoning |
+| Department | Savings | Reasoning |

-Departments of Entomology and Plant Pathology | $1,000,000 | The Departments of Entomology and Plant Pathology would be integrated within a news interdisciplinary school.
-This integration would ensure that teaching, research, and Extension remain aligned with workforce priorities and the long-term vitality of Nebraska's economy and communities.
-If the budget plan is approved, the faculty from the two units, working alongside administration, would have the 2026 spring semester to develop the framework for the new school - including the name, operational guidelines, bylaws, promotion and tenure processes, and other faculty governance structures.
-MS and PhD degrees in Entomology and Plant Pathology would continue to be offered.
-Budget savings would be realized through natural attrition, including the Voluntary Separation Incentive Program. |
+| Departments of Entomology and Plant Pathology | $1,000,000 | The Departments of Entomology and Plant Pathology will be integrated within a new interdisciplinary school.
+This integration will ensure that teaching, research, and Nebraska Extension remain aligned with workforce priorities and the long-term vitality of Nebraska’s economy and communities.
+The faculty from the two existing units working alongside administration will have spring 2026 to develop the framework for the new school — including the name, operational guidelines, bylaws, promotion and tenure processes, and other faculty governance structures.
+All existing degrees, minors and certificates offered by the departments of Entomology and Plant Pathology will continue to be offered.
+Budget savings will be realized through the reduction of one full-time equivalent (1.0 FTE) department head position and natural attrition, including the Voluntary Separation Incentive Program (VSIP) and approved phased retirements.
+Note: The APC supported the recommendation to realign these programs. |

-Departments of Agricultural Economics and Agricultural Leadership, Education and Communication | $1,000,000 | The Departments of Agricultural Economics and Agricultural Leadership, Education, and Communication would be integrated within a new interdisciplinary school.
-This integration would ensure that expertise within these units is retained in IANR and teaching, research, and Extension programming is aligned with workforce priorities and the long-term vitality of Nebraska’s economy and communities.
-If the budget plan is approved, the faculty from the two units, working alongside administration, would have the 2026 spring semester to develop the framework for the new school — including the name, operational guidelines, bylaws, promotion and tenure processes, and other faculty governance structures.
-Current BS, MS, and PhD degree pathways would continue to be offered.
-Budget savings would be realized through an open staff position and natural attrition, including the Voluntary Separation Incentive Program. |
+| Departments of Agricultural Economics and Agricultural Leadership, Education and Communication | $1,000,000 | The Departments of Agricultural Economics and Agricultural Leadership, Education, and Communication (ALEC) will be integrated within a new interdisciplinary school.
+This integration will ensure that expertise within these units is retained in IANR and teaching, research, and Nebraska Extension programming is aligned with workforce priorities and the long-term vitality of Nebraska’s economy and communities.
+The faculty from the two existing units working alongside administration will have Spring 2026 to develop the framework for the new school — including the name, operational guidelines, bylaws, promotion and tenure processes, and other faculty governance structures.
+All existing degrees, minors, and certificates offered by the Departments of Agricultural Economics and Agricultural Leadership, Education, and Communication will continue to be offered.
+Budget savings will be realized through an open staff position (1.0 FTE), the reduction of one full-time equivalent (1.0 FTE) department head position, and natural attrition, including the Voluntary Separation Incentive Program (VSIP) and approved phased retirements.
+Note: The APC supported the recommendation to realign these programs. |

 Also, two colleges will have their budgets reduced for a total of $550,000 in savings.

-College | Savings | Reasoning |
+| College | Savings | Reasoning |

-College of Engineering | $225,000 | State aided funding for graduate assistantships will be reduced. |
+| College of Engineering | $225,000 | State aided funding for graduate assistantships will be reduced. |

-College of Arts and Sciences | $325,000 | State aided funding for graduate assistantships will be reduced. |
+| College of Arts and Sciences | $325,000 | State aided funding for graduate assistantships will be reduced. |

 For all of these reductions, Bennett will work with the Academic Planning Committee to tweak the budget cuts and release a final plan.